Man arrested after driving man to Lincoln hospital in bucket of stolen front-end loader, police say

 |Agency:

-JOSHUA is a 18 year old White male.
-At the time of his disappearance, he was 5'10" tall and weighed 140 lbs.
+CHARLES is a 48 year old White male.
+At the time of his disappearance, he was 5'10" tall and weighed 135 lbs.
 He has Blond Or Strawberry hair and Blue eyes.

-INGRID is a 15 year old White female.
-At the time of her disappearance, she was 4'11" tall and weighed 140 lbs.
-She has Brown hair and Brown eyes.

 Elijah A Devers